 The bulk of the rest of skincancer909 is going to deal with clinical diagnosis, and the various clinical presentations you need to be familiar with.
 But first, I need to take you on a brief detour into some of the basic aspects of skin surgery.
 Why discuss therapy before diagnosis?
-Simply, because across different tumour types, we use a common handful of surgical techniques, and since we match therapy to the behaviour of a particular skin cancer, we need to learn some of the basic surgical and therapeutic terminology, first.
+Simply, because across different tumour types, we use a common handful of surgical techniques, and since we match therapy to the behaviour of a particular skin cancer, we first need to learn some of the basic surgical and therapeutic terminology.
 Trust me, it is easier this way — but we will revisit some of this content in the later skin surgery and therapy chapters.

 Types of procedures and types of surgical instruments